Skip to main content

 How does shopping in small local shops differ from shopping in large city centre shops? or What is the difference between a small shop and a large shop?

 • Going to a shopping mall or large shops in town is different because small local shops are often walkable.
-But to get to most large malls or shopping centers, you need to drive or use public transport.
+But to get to most large malls or shopping centres, you need to drive or use public transport.

 • When in a mall or large shop, you're likely to be surrounded by people who are strangers.